christophrumpel/chatbot-php-boilerplate/readme.md

 ### Connect the Facebook app to the Facebook page

 Now the last step of the installation will make sure that our Facebook app is connected to the Facebook page.
-For this purpose there is a select dropdown within your `Webhooks` setting page.
+For this purpose there is a dropdown within your `Webhooks` setting page.
 Choose you page here and click `Subscribe`.

 ![Image of Facebook app webhook select page to subscribe to](http://screenshots.nomoreencore.com/chatbot_webhook_page_selection.png)